deckarep/larry-pops-up/README.md

 # Disclaimer

-This is just a resurrection of an old simple desktop toy originally created by Sierra On-Line, Al Lowe and Don Munsil.
+This is just a fan-made resurrection of an old simple desktop toy originally created by Sierra On-Line, Al Lowe and Don Munsil.
 The original version was a Windows-only desktop widget.